 A third approach to indexing is the tree index.
 Trees are typically used to organize large databases that must support record insertion, deletion, and key range searches.
 Section 10.2 briefly describes ISAM, a tentative step toward solving the problem of storing a large database that must support insertion and deletion of records.
 Its shortcomings help to illustrate the value of tree indexing techniques.
 Section 10.3 introduces the basic issues related to tree indexing.
 Section 10.4 introduces the 2-3 tree, a balanced tree structure that is a simple form of the B-tree covered in Section 10.5.
-B-trees are the most widely used indexing method for large disk-based databases, and many variations have been invented.
-Section 10.5 Sec.
-10.1 Linear Indexing begins with a discussion of the variant normally referred to simply as a "B-tree."
-Section 10.5.1 presents the most widely implemented variant, the B^+ -tree.
+B-trees are the most widely used indexing method for large disk-based databases, and for implementing file systems.
+Since they have such great practical importance, many variations have been invented.
+Section 10.5 begins with a discussion of the variant normally referred to simply as a "B-tree."
+Section 10.5.1 presents the most widely implemented variant, the B+-tree.